aschmidtuulm/ameshref/README.md

 * **Stefan A. Funken** - **Anja Schmidt** Institute for Numerical Mathematics, Ulm University, Germany

+If you use ameshref in scientific work, please cite:

+Stefan A. Funken, and Anja Schmidt.
+"Adaptive Mesh Refinement in 2D–An Efficient Implementation in Matlab."
+Computational Methods in Applied Mathematics, 2018. https://doi.org/10.1515/cmam-2018-0220

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details